-Full scope of nurse anesthesia practice - Preparation of graduates who can administer anesthesia and anesthesia-related care in five general categories17: (1) preanesthetic/preprocedure; (2) intraoperative/intraprocedure; (3) postoperative/postprocedure; (4) pain management; and (5) other services.
+Full scope of nurse anesthesia practice - Preparation of graduates who can administer anesthesia and anesthesia-related care in five general categories23: (1) preanesthetic/preprocedure; (2) intraoperative/intraprocedure; (3) postoperative/postprocedure; (4) pain management; and (5) other services.
 These are general categories.
 Scope of practice is dynamic and evolving.

-Full-time program administrator - A full-time program administrator is a CRNA who by title and function directs the organizational administration of a nurse anesthesia program; providing leadership and oversight of all aspects of the educational program including but not limited to governance, didactic and clinical curriculum, recruitment, and evaluation.
+Full-time program administrator - A full-time program administrator is a CRNA who by title and function directs the organizational administration of a nurse anesthesia program.
+The administrator must have sufficient time to; provideing leadership and oversight of all aspects of the educational program, including but not limited to: governance; budget preparation; didactic and clinical curriculum; recruitment; and evaluation.
 The workload may include a reasonable teaching commitment.
 Engagement in direct patient care activities, including supervising nurse anesthesia student clinical performance, does not qualify as meeting organizational administrative duties.